monotone-studio/monotone/README.md

 - **Transparent Encryption**

-	Encrypt and decrypt partitions automatically using AES-256-GCM (with hardware support) on refresh, partition move, or read.
+	Encrypt and decrypt partitions automatically on refresh, partition move, or read.
 	Compatible with compression and done transparently without blocking readers and writers.

 - **Storages**

     Create storage to store data on different storage devices.
-	Set different storage settings, such as compression, associated cloud, etc.
+	Set different storage settings, such as compression, encryption, associated cloud, etc.
 	Manually or automatically move partitions between storages.
 	Automatic compaction is made when moving to change settings.
 	Create or drop storage online.